 When misused, escapism can be a symptom of a larger issue.
-Escapism shouldn’t be achieved through unhealthy methods like overconsumption of drugs and alcohol.
+Escapism shouldn’t be achieved through unhealthy methods like abusing drugs and alcohol.
 Signs of overindulging include being unable to differentiate between reality and fantasy or isolating from friends and family to indulge in fantasies.

 Instead, healthy ways to engage in escapism could be reading a book, drawing a portrait, dancing in the moonlight, meditating in the morning, exercising, etc: activities that stimulate your brain and calm your nerves.
 The goal is not to circumvent responsibilities but to balance living in reality and escaping into fantasy.

 Existing is painful, and being human is hard.
 But, it is imperative to realize that escapism should be used to alleviate problems, not avoid them.